 CHA partners with colleges, universities and other entities to secure post-secondary scholarships dedicated to CHA residents.
-CHA residents planning to attend college have a number of potential scholarship opportunities provided by partners such as Windows of Opportunity (CHA’s non-profit partner) and the Posse Foundation.
+CHA residents planning to attend college have a number of potential scholarship opportunities provided through partners such as International Scholarship & Tuition Services and the Posse Foundation.
 In addition, all CHA residents can attend the City Colleges of Chicago at little to no cost (after financial aid).

 CHA has a variety of opportunities available for youth throughout the year; selected programs are described below.
 To apply for summer programs for 2013, click here.
 Also check out programs from the City of Chicago through One Summer Chicago.